straightvisions/plugin_sv100_companion/readme.txt

 * Load Assets on demand only (when block is active on a page)

 = <a href="https://wordpress.org/plugins/svg-support/">SVG Support</a> =
-* Improves a third party plugin
 * Load CSS inline

 = <a href="https://wp-rocket.me/">WP Rocket</a> =
-* Improves a third party plugin
 * Set Threshold for Lazy Loading
 * Activate Lazyloading for HTML5-Video-Elements